SKTAMILVB/Linux-scripts-for-install-terraform/README.md

   - unzip utility
   - sudo privileges

-- **Terraform Installation Script**:
+**Terraform Installation Script**

-The following script performs these actions:
+- The script performs the following actions:
-  - Defines the Terraform version
+  - Defines the Terraform version to install
-  - Downloads Terraform from HashiCorp official site
+  - Downloads the Terraform binary from the official HashiCorp website
-  - Extracts the binary
+  - Extracts the downloaded archive
-  - Moves Terraform to /usr/local/bin
+  - Moves the Terraform binary to /usr/local/bin
-  - Verifies the installation
+  - Verifies the Terraform installation

-- **Steps to Execute the Script**
+**Steps to Execute the Script**

-  - Create a script file.
+  - Create a shell script file (e.g., install_terraform.sh).
-  - Paste the script content and save the file.
+  - Paste the script content into the file and save it.
-  - Provide execute permission.\
+  - Make the script executable:
-  - Run the script.
+  - Run the script:

 <img width="900" height="700" alt="image" src="https://github.com/user-attachments/assets/f60d2e30-3655-4c1a-84b3-6fe287037ef1" />